YSgogogo/Gender-bias-in-AI-mediated-economic-decisions/README.md

 5.The file 'Willcoxon_rank_sum' generates all Willcoxon_rank_sum tests in the paper.

-For the folders Comparison, it contains data from baseline and socially appropriate treatments and compare them.
+For the folder Comparison, it contains data from baseline and socially appropriate treatments and compare them.